hypertrons/hypertrons-crx/INSTALLATION.md

 # Installation Guide

-We welcome users to install and try our Hpypertrons Chrome Extension.
+We welcome users to install and try our Hypertrons Chrome Extension.
 If you have any feedback, please post it in the issue area (with description of the problem and browser configurations).
 We will actively respond and solve it!

 The latest release can be found on this page https://github.com/hypertrons/hypertrons-crx/releases , where `hypertrons.crx` is available under `Assets`.
 Currently, the extension can be installed to multiple browsers that use the chromium kernel.
 Some common ones are listed as follow: